Tips on selecting and purchasing a classic. - at Old Classic Car Forum

 American car

 OK you've decided on what you want to buy, and have seen a motor advertised which takes your eye.
 One thing to note at this point is this: buy from a trader and you will usually have limited comeback if the car turns out to be a lemon, although warranties on any secondhand cars are usually a bit suspect so be careful.
-If you buy from a private seller, its really a case of 'buyer beware' as unless the vehicle has been totally misrepresented, you'll have little to fall back on if the car turns out to be knackered.
+If you buy from a private seller, it's really a case of 'buyer beware' as unless the vehicle has been totally misrepresented, you'll have little to fall back on if the car turns out to be a ruin, hiding behind a shiny layer of two-pack paint and half a ton of Isopon.

 So, firstly jot down some questions that you want answering, before making contact with the owner.
 Examples could be: 'why are you selling the car?', 'how long have you owned it?', 'is there any rot in the rear arches?', 'how often do you use it?', 'does it come with any spare parts?' and 'does it have any history (eg MOTs, receipts etc) with it?' to name a few good ones.
 If you have read up on your subject, there will probably be specific questions to that particular model that you should seek an answer to, so if your target is an Austin A35 for example, ask about the condition of the bodywork around the rear spring hangers for instance, or if looking at a Triumph Spitfire, try to establish the condition of the (structural) sills for starters.
-Another thing to think about in these days of tree-hugging environmental issues, is will it run on unleaded fuel.
-Proper leaded fuel is available here in the UK at a limited number of outlets, but boy does it cost!
+Another thing to think about in these days of tree-hugging environmental issues, is will it run on unleaded fuel without costly modification?
+Most cars will get by ok on unleaded, but check anyway.
+Proper leaded fuel is available here in the UK at a limited number of outlets, but it can be pricey.
 So ask whether the cylinder head & valves have been converted, or alternatively has a lead substitute additive been used instead?

-Assuming all sounds well following your telephone conversation, nows the time to arrange a viewing.
-Try to choose a time during daylight and out of the rain - even the dodgiest old crate can look quite chipper once its sat out in the half light with the rain beating off it giving it an artificial shine to its paintwork.
-If you can, enlist the services of someone who knows their way around this particular type of car, either a (probably bearded) seasoned old car nut or owners club member, or even the AA/RAC if you are willing to foot the bill (which could save you £££ in the long run, so give it a thought).
-Take a jack, in case you get chance to lift the car up to have a look underneath (always put the car on axle stands before venturing underneath though!!!), a good torch, a magnet, some gloves and if necessary a list of checkpoints that you wish to cover.
+Assuming all sounds well following your telephone conversation, now's the time to arrange a viewing.
+Try to choose a time during daylight hours and out of the rain - even the dodgiest old crate can look quite chipper once it's sat out in the half light with the rain beating off it giving an artificial shine to its paintwork.
+If you can, enlist the services of someone who knows their way around this particular type of car, either a seasoned old-car nut or an owners' club member, or even the AA/RAC.
+Take a jack, in case you get chance to lift the car up to have a look underneath (always put the car on axle stands before venturing underneath though), a good torch, a magnet, a pair of gloves and if necessary a list of checkpoints that you wish to cover (don't trust to memory).
 Most old cars have lead a mixed life, usually falling into less-than-deserving hands once they're a few years old.
-The current owner may have indeed changed the oil every 3000 miles, but how about the other 8 owners who drove the car during the previous 90,000 miles?
+The current owner may have indeed changed the oil every 3,000 miles, but how about the other 8 owners who drove the car during the previous 200,000 miles?
 Were they so careful?

 go back to top..